Canyon Spirit Rail Journey

 Outside the windows, the landscapes shifted continuously, ruby cliffs, snowy peaks, deep gorges, and finally the engineering marvels of the Moffat Tunnel and Big 10 Curve.

 Arriving at Denver Union Station was a cinematic finale.
-Stepping onto the platform, I felt that familiar bittersweet tug, this journey had been extraordinary in every sense.
+Stepping onto the platform, I felt that familiar bittersweet tug; this journey had been extraordinary in every sense.

 I then flew from Denver to Los Angeles on Delta DL2828, connecting with Qantas QF12 back to Sydney later that evening.